 We are a music publishing company who specialize in rights management and support.
 Let us assist with pitching your music and collecting royalties on your behalf.
 Drop us an email at email@example.com with any questions you might have.

-UFO Network Publishing are proud partners of 3tone Publishing.
+UFO Network Publishing are proud partners of 3tone Publishing and are a registered Swedish Publishing brand under STIM.
 We investigate and collect unclaimed royalties which artists are owed worldwide.
 We also maximize royalties through our strong relationships with digital service providers, collection societies and by placing music on TV, film, commercials and video games.
 We pitch your music so that you can focus on production with ease.
 Let us do all the work while you focus on music!

 As an all-encompassing company, we offer media productions existing music from our catalogue as well as bespoke music from our family of composers, session musicians and studio engineers.
 To complete our one-stop shop, we make sync licensing easy by offering both masters and publishing rights.
 For enquiries, please get in touch using the contact form or the email address above.
 We are always happy to answer any questions you might have?